abeatte/abeatte.github.io/README.md

 abeatte.github.io
 =================

-To run locally start from terminal:
+To run locally run:
- 'jekyll serve'
+ `jekyll serve`

 Then browse to https://localhost:4000